frederik-b/mongoosetest/README.md

+this is just a demonstration of a very specific bug with mongoose-delete

-this require docker and docker compose and can be run with `yarn test` or `./test`
+this requires docker and docker compose and can be run with `yarn test` or `./test`